kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-7-base64.md

 ## Conclusion

-This concludes the 7th part of my series _Introduction to Gulp.js_.
-We learned how to replace URLs to PNG images with Base64 encoded images.
+This concludes the 7th part of my series, _Introduction to Gulp.js_.
+We learned how to replace URLs to PNGs with Base64 encoded images.
 And we are now finished with our `build` task.

 {% more "View Source on GitHub", "https://github.com/kogakure/gulp-tutorial", true %}